pymanga/pyMANGA/web/content/en/docs/Example_OGS_BETTINA/The_Groundwater_Domain.md

 With these packages it is now possible to implement the required functions and classes.

-The course of the ground level is described in a function.
+The course of the elevation of the ground surface is described as a function of x with x=0 at the seaward boundary of the domain.
-In this example, the terrain is constantly sloping along the x-axis (slope *m* in parts per thousand).
+In this example, the terrain is constantly sloping along the x-axis (x in [m], m in [m/m]).

     def transectElevation(x, m):
         return float(m * x)